3 things to know about the current crisis in Haiti

 At a press briefing, the U.S. State Department said Henry was "returning to the country."

-"We think it's important that he do so and that he be allowed to do so," State Department spokeman Matthew Miller said, declining to say more.
+"We think it's important that he do so and that he be allowed to do so," State Department spokesperson Matthew Miller said, declining to say more.

 Kenyan police are still seen as the way out of this crisis